Italy is divided into 20 regions. Each region is divided into provinces, and each province is divided into municipalities.

 The Emilia Romagna is Italy's culinary capital and the place for great eggy pasta and meat, perhaps some tagliatelle Bolognese from the region's food capital Bologna, followed by a bollito misto.
 The Italian islands are also great for fish, but Sardinia is very much a meat-eater's dream.
 Try the spit-roasted suckling pig maialino, and any lamb dishes you might come across.

 Italy's northern regions prefer butter, while the center and south have relied on olive oil to cook and flavor food.

 Lots of travelers like the Renaissance art and architecture of Tuscany, but the Renaissance didn't reach the south of Italy.
 Instead, the compelling regions for the expression of the Baroque are Puglia and Sicily.
-Lecce is singled out as a Baroque city, but I also like Ragusa and the other cities of the Val di Noto in Sicily.
+Lecce is singled out as a Baroque city, but let's not forget about Ragusa and the other cities of the Val di Noto in Sicily.
 The region of Puglia is also singled out as being one of the flatter regions of Italy, so biking, for those of us who don't relish long hill climbs, is a great activity to plan for the heel of Italy's boot.

 Getting Away From It All

 Looking for the way-off-the-beaten-track tourist destination?
-I like Basilicata.
-It's very rural.
+Travel to Basilicata, it's very rural.
 Tourist favorite Matera is there, but there's even more eye candy at an abandoned town filmmakers can't seem to keep their light meters away from: Craco.
 If you need more to kick-start your Basilicata travel planning you might ask Francis Ford Coppola, who decided to build a luxury hotel in the unknown town of Bernalda.
 Now it's a swingin' place.